Breaking News | Kim calls U.S. ‘biggest enemy,’ vows to continue nuclear development

 North Korean leader Kim Jong-un has called the United States (U.S) the “biggest enemy” of his country, threatening to continue advancing its nuclear capabilities, state media said Saturday.

-They also came days before Biden’s inauguration slated for Jan.
-20., which experts see as aimed at pressuring the incoming administration in Washington.
+They also came days before Mr Biden’s inauguration slated for January 20, which experts see as aimed at pressuring the incoming administration in Washington.

 “The report said that the key to the establishment of new North Korea-U.S. relations is the withdrawal of the U.S.’ hostile North Korea policy,” KCNA said, declaring an “eye for an eye” principle against Washington.